ShongweSiyanda/salon_sales_webapp/readme.md

-A simple records keeping app for salon.
+A simple records keeping database driven web app for salon.